 → Enrolment open

-This course, together with the programme New Territories of Craft Practices, forms part of Eina’s Diploma in Advanced Studies in Contemporary Crafts and Design.
+This course, together with the programme New Territories of Craft Practices, forms part of Eina’s Advanced Programme in Contemporary Crafts and Design.

 Target Audience